surveysolutions/docs/content/headquarters/config/server-installation/index.md

   - [GeoTIFF](#geotiff);
   - [DB connections pool](#connpool).

+Note that once the server is configured, additional settings and configuration options may be specified by Survey Solutions administrator users at the workspace level (even if only one workspace is used) such as the logo/branding of the organization, export encryption, and permissions for various roles.
+Refer to [Workspace settings](/headquarters/config/admin-settings/) for more details.

 ### Adjusting the site bindings {#bindings}

 By default, Survey Solutions is installed as a web application and runs